jtatman/gorilla_shell_gpt/README.md

-# Gorilla ShellGPT
+## Gorilla ShellGPT
-### this repository attempts to connect to a public instance of the private model [Gorilla](https://gorilla.cs.berkeley.edu/). everything returned should be a recommended api call, designed to accomplish some specific technical task.
+this repo attempts to connect sgpt to a public instance of the private model [Gorilla](https://gorilla.cs.berkeley.edu/). everything returned should be a recommended api call and possible code, designed to accomplish some specific technical task within the huggingface, tensorhub, or torchhub universes.

+version 2 of the Gorilla model returns code along with the api spec which is allegedly more accurate than many code models. this probably has very specific use cases. this public interface is the property of Berkeley and is subject to their limitations, which are very generous, so probably don't hammer on them accidentally or otherwise.

+adjustments to client.py and utils.py for model names.
+Could probably be integrated much more easily. also, if desired, use the openai models by passing them from the command line with --model.

-# original repo notes
+#### original repo notes

 # ShellGPT
 A command-line productivity tool powered by OpenAI's GPT models.
 As developers, we can leverage AI capabilities to generate shell commands, code snippets, comments, and documentation, among other things.
 Forget about cheat sheets and notes, with this tool you can get accurate answers right in your terminal, and you'll probably find yourself reducing your daily Google searches, saving you valuable time and effort.
 ShellGPT is cross-platform compatible and supports all major operating systems, including Linux, macOS, and Windows with all major shells, such as PowerShell, CMD, Bash, Zsh, Fish, and many others.